Areas of Expertise

 - Study Abroad, Royal College of Music, London

-Prior to his appointment at Ohio State, Davern served as a performing arts teacher at the Manlius Pebble Hill School, where he oversaw the grade 3–12 concert band program and taught additional courses in music theory, keyboard and general music.
-Davern was the recipient of the 2017 Massachusetts Music Educators Association Promising Young Music Educator Award and worked as the trombone workshop assistant at the 2019 Boston University Tanglewood Institute.
-Davern made his international conducting debut at the 55th International Horn Symposium in Montreal on his own composition commissioned for and performed by the NUCORNO Jazz horn ensemble.
+Prior to his appointment at Ohio State, Davern served as a performing arts instructor at the Manlius Pebble Hill School, where he oversaw the grade 3–12 concert band program and taught additional courses in music theory, keyboard and general music.
+He was the recipient of the 2017 Massachusetts Music Educators Association Promising Young Music Educator Award, and worked as the trombone workshop assistant at the 2019 Boston University Tanglewood Institute.
+Davern made his international conducting debut at the 55th International Horn Symposium in Montreal, Canada on his own composition commissioned for and performed by the NUCORNO Jazz horn ensemble.
+He has also appeared as a guest conductor with The OSU Trombone Choir, Double Reed Choir, Boston University (BU) Trombone Choir, BU Tanglewood Institute Trombone Choir, James Madison University (JMU) Trombone Choir, Jazz Ensemble, Jazz Band and the JMU Alumni Jazz Band.

-Davern received his bachelor’s degree in music education at Boston University and also studied abroad at the Royal College of Music in London.
+Davern received his bachelor’s degree in music education at Boston University; he also studied abroad at the Royal College of Music in London.
 He received his master’s degree in wind conducting at James Madison University, where he served as the graduate assistant of the university’s band program.